Career Profile: Medical Assistant

 Why Is a Medical Assistant a Job of Tomorrow?

 The number of doctor visits in the U.S. is climbing, and medical assistants will become more sought after to help physicians cope with that increasing workload.
-Employment opportunities for medical assistants are predicted to rise 35 percent by 2016, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+Employment opportunities for medical assistants are predicted to rise 35 percent, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for medical assistants is $26,290.

 What Does a Medical Assistant Do?